jmcelwain/jmcelwain.github.io/content/posts/raft-rust.md

 In Java, we might declare a method `Candidate from(Follower follower)` that would encode a similar transition.
 However, because Java lacks the strong ownership semantics of Rust, it's possible for us to commit a number of errors that do not violate the memory safety of Java, but represent serious defects in our program.

-Java programmers have to be vigilant not to let objects be "published" to other threads or scopes.
-In our example, if a reference has been published, the previous state will not be garbage collected.
+Java programmers have to be vigilant not to let objects be published to other threads or scopes.
+In our example, if a reference has been published, nothing prevents an errant procedure from updating what is now shared state.

+While such an error can easily be prevented through viligant code review, the type system in Rust makes this whole process egronomic.
+More proof that static typing, when done right, is friendly and efficient.